Marriage-Workshop-Phoenix.png

 Khara Fuentes, LMFT

 Hello!
 I'm Khara Fuentes a Licensed Marriage and Family Therapist (in Arizona lic.
 15198 and California Lic 49544) and the owner of Centre for Middle Ground®, LLC.
-I'm often accompanied by Tino, my pint-sized companion and co-therapist.
+I'm often accompanied by my pint-sized companion Dash or my more shy companion, Pebbles.

 I started Centre for Middle Ground®, LLC for adolescent girls, emerging women (ages 22-40 something) and couples.
 I'm always asked "why those populations?"
 Well here is why: